CzarProCoder/SyriaTel_Customer_Churn_ML/README.md

 The project aims to develop a classification model to predict customer churn using machine learning techniques.
 Following the CRISP-DM methodology, the project involves six stages: Business Understanding, Data Understanding, Data Preparation, Modeling, Evaluation, and Deployment.
 By analyzing the dataset, we aim to uncover patterns and factors driving customer churn and create a predictive model to help reduce customer attrition.

-The project aims to develop a classification model to predict customer churn using machine learning techniques.
-Following the CRISP-DM methodology, the project involves six stages: Business Understanding, Data Understanding, Data Preparation, Modeling, Evaluation, and Deployment.
-By analyzing the dataset, we aim to uncover patterns and factors driving customer churn and create a predictive model to help reduce customer attrition.

 # I: Business Understanding

 **Problem Statement**